panglesd/slipshow/docs/quick-start.rst

 Installation
 ============

-There are different ways to have access to the Slipshow compiler:
+There are different ways to use the Slipshow compiler:

-**The best option** for people comfortable with it is to use the command line interface.
-It is distributed through various mediums:
+**The best option** for people comfortable with Slipshow is to use the command line interface.
+It is distributed through various media:

-- You can download :ref:`precompiled binaries <quick-start:Precompiled binaries>` for Mac and Linux, and Windows through WSL
+- Download :ref:`precompiled binaries <quick-start:Precompiled binaries>` for Mac and Linux, and Windows through WSL
-- Slipshow is packaged in the ``opam`` package manager, if you have it all it takes is ``opam install slipshow``.
+- Slipshow is packaged in the ``opam`` package manager; if you have it all it takes is ``opam install slipshow``.
 - You can always :ref:`compile from source <quick-start:compiling from source>`!

 For **online-only use**, consider the :ref:`online sliphub editor<quick-start:the sliphub online editor>`.
-It is great for trying the tool but is currently limited, for instance for anything that requires multiple files.
+This is great for trying out Slipshow but it is currently limited, for example it doesn't support presentations split across multiple files.

-There are other options that currently are lagging behind in terms of version, but that I might revisit some day: the :ref:`VSCode extension<quick-start:The VS Code plugin>` and the Slipshow editor.
+There are other options that may lag the latest version, but that I might revisit some day: the :ref:`VSCode extension<quick-start:The VS Code plugin>` and the Slipshow editor – pull requests welcome!

 Precompiled binaries
 ====================